Theban–Spartan War

 The Theban–Spartan War of 378–362 BC was a series of military conflicts fought between Sparta and Thebes for hegemony over Greece.
-In 378 BC, led by Epaminondas, Thebes revolted against its Spartan garrison and successfully repelled Spartan offensives.
-A clever tactician, Epaminondas crushed the hitherto invincible Spartan army at Leuctra in 371 BC, therefore ending Sparta's hegemony and starting Thebes' own hegemony over Greece.
+In 378 BC, led by General Epaminondas, Thebes revolted against its Spartan garrison and successfully repelled Spartan offensives.
+A clever tactician, Epaminondas crushed the hitherto invincible Spartan army at Leuctra in 371 BC, thereby ending Sparta's hegemony and starting Thebes' own hegemony over Greece.
 After Leuctra, the war continued in the Peloponnese, where Sparta was fighting for survival.
 In 362 BC, the Battle of Mantinea was a new victory for Thebes, but Epaminondas was also killed.
 The conflict ended soon after with a treaty of general peace signed by all the belligerents, except Sparta, which was by now isolated and permanently weakened.

 Background

 Sparta had emerged victorious from the Peloponnesian War against Athens (431–404 BC), and occupied a hegemonic position over Greece.
 However, the Spartans' violent interventionism upset their former allies, especially Thebes and Corinth.
 The resulting Corinthian War (395–387 BC) ended with a difficult Spartan victory, but the Boeotian League headed by Thebes was also disbanded.

 After the end of the Corinthian War, which had seen many of Sparta’s allies abandon her, Sparta began reconstructing its hegemony and punishing many disloyal allies.
 In 385 BC Sparta attacked Mantinea claiming they had failed to fulfil their allied obligations.
 When Sparta took the city they split it into four settlements, as that was what it had used to be.
 In the north the city of Olynthus grew in power and violated the terms agreed upon at the end of the Corinthian War.
 Because of this Sparta sent an army against the city under the command of Phoebidas.
 When the army was in Boeotia around 383 or 382 BC, Leontiades, who was leader of the oligarchic party in Thebes, asked Phoebidas to occupy the Theban Citadel as Leontiades felt threatened by the democratic party.
 The Spartans were ruled by kings and, therefore, were supportive of oligarchic governments in other Greek cities.
 Because of this Phoebidas agreed, occupying the city and practically taking control of Thebes.

 Upon the seizure of the Theban citadel by the Spartans, Pelopidas and other leading Theban democrats fled to Athens where Pelopidas took the lead in a conspiracy to liberate Thebes.
 In 379 BC the democratic party surprised and killed their chief political opponents in Thebes (members of the aristocratic party that supported the Spartans), and roused the people against the Spartan garrison, which surrendered to an army gathered by Pelopidas.